ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

 This is the request to find a peer that includes the proof of permission to contact the peer and the location information on how to contact the contacting peer.
+This request is sent from the requesting peer to the requesting peer's finder.

 ### Inputs
   * Cipher suite to use in the proof and for the encryption